jefftranter/raspberrypi/gpio-board/README.md

 While the circuit has been tested on a breadboard, I have not yet assembled or tested any PCBs.

-The board should be compatible with the GPIO connector on a Toradex i.MX series SOM mounted on a Colibri or Aster carrier board.
+The board is compatible with the GPIO connector on a Toradex i.MX series SOM mounted on a Colibri or Aster carrier board.
 Programming is slightly different from a Raspberry Pi as the GPIO devices names are numbered differently.

 PARTS LIST